 6.3.3.4.1 General Description

 A NF Service Producer may include one LCI header in a service response or in a notification/callback request message sent to a NF Service Consumer.

-Editor's Note: it is FFS whether multiple LCI headers may be included in one message, with different scope information (e.g. load information of an NF service instance and of a NF instance).
+An SCP may additionally include one LCI in a service request or response, or in a notification request or response, sent towards a NF Service Consumer or NF Service Producer.Editor's Note: it is FFS whether multiple LCI headers may be included in one message, with different scope information (e.g. load information of an NF service instance and of a NF instance).